US Open 2017: Blimp crashes as Fowler sets early pace

 The pilot is being treated for "unknown injuries," according to a statement by tournament organiser the United States Golf Association.

-"According to local authorities, a commercial blimp not affiliated to the USGA or the US Open Championship Broadcast crashed in an open field approx. half a mile from the Erin Hills golf course at approx. 11.15 am CDT," said the USGA statement.
+"According to local authorities, a commercial blimp not affiliated to the USGA or the US Open Championship broadcast crashed in an open field approximately half a mile from the Erin Hills golf course at approximately.
+11.15 am CDT," said the USGA statement.

 "First responders were quick to arrive at the scene and the pilot is currently being treated for unknown injuries.
 No other people were involved in the incident and local law enforcement is currently investigating.
 Our thoughts and prayers are with the pilot at this time."

+Later, AirSign, an aerial advertising firm, wrote on Twitter the pilot had been taken to hospital but was "expected to be OK," adding there were "no details on cause of crash."

-World No. 9 Rickie Fowler set the early pace with a first round of seven-under 65.
+World No. 9 Rickie Fowler set the early pace with a first round of seven-under 65, two shots clear of Americans Brian Harman and Brooks Koepka and England's Tommy Fleetwood.

 Five-time major champion Phil Mickelson pulled out on the morning of the event to attend the graduation ceremony of his daughter, Amanda.